Install with Docker

 full Woob install.
 At each boot, Woob will try to update; if you have any

-problem with modules you should then try to simply restart
+problem with modules you should then try to simply restart the image.

 This pre-built image exposes several data volumes.
 It is not mandatory to mount them, but it would let you persist your personal data across reboots of the Docker image.

-stores the local Woob clone, set up at startup.
+/home/user/datastores all data used by Kresus.
+It is recommended to mount this volume, to avoid losing data at each restart of the image (for instance after an update)./woobstores the local Woob clone, set up at startup.
 It is not mandatory to expose it to the local filesystem, but this would allow you to- share Woob installation folders across scripts and Kresus instances, resulting in less disk space being used.

 - set some

-on the host machine to regularly update Woob completely (with agit pull
+crontabon the host machine to regularly update Woob completely (with agit pullin the Woob folder from the host).

-is a configuration file.
+/opt/config.iniis a configuration file.
 You can find more information about the configuration file.
 You should at least edit the database configuration.

 Note: if you clone Woob, it is suggested to use the master (development) branch, which is more likely to be up to date than the stable branch.